tomhrr/cosh/doc/all.md

     3
     6

+This behaviour is available for standard strings as well, by way of the `fmt` function.

 The output of a generator can also be piped to a command:

     $ {ls}; {sort -r} |; take-all;